onap/aai-model-loader/Readme.md

 	    --name model-loader \
 	    {{your docker repo}}/model-loader

-Where,
+where

-    {{your docker repo}} = The Docker repository you have published your image to.
+    {{your docker repo}}
+is the Docker repository you have published your image to.